gyorilab/indra_curation/README.md

                                   's3:bucket/prefix/path/'.
 Without including
                                   's3:', it will be assumed the path is local.
-                                  Note that no '/' will be added automatically to the end of the prefix.  [default: current directory]
+                                  Note that no '/' will be added automatically to the end of the prefix.  [default:
+                                  /home/klas/repos/indra_curation]
-  --port TEXT                     The port on which the service is running.
+  --port INTEGER                  The port on which the service is running.
+                                  [default: 5000]
   --statement-sorting [evidence|stmt_hash|stmt_alphabetical|agents_alphabetical]
                                   The sorting method to use for the pickled statements.
 If not provided, the statements